Scotland's first and only caricaturist team!

 The Caricature Crew have decades of experience providing high quality caricature sketches as live entertainment at a range of events such as: award ceremonies, Christmas parties, festivals and fun days, sporting fixtures and wedding receptions.
 Fast, funny, personalised drawings that make unique mementos for clients or guests.

-They were also the first in Scotland to offer live digital drawing using iPad technology, linked with a tv screen that mirrors the caricature in progress.
+They were also the first in Scotland to offer live digital drawing using iPad technology, linked with a TV screen that mirrors the caricature in progress.
 This makes for a new and highly attractive feature, ideal for conferences & conventions, corporate entertainment, product launches, team building events, VIP areas and more!

 With five caricaturists available they can make an impression on even the biggest crowd.
 They're based in Glasgow but happy to travel across the country.

-In short The Caricature Crew are the most adept, experienced, professional and reliable caricaturists in Scotland.
+In short, The Caricature Crew are the most adept, experienced, professional and reliable caricaturists in Scotland.

-John McKinney - Secretary - NFRC Scotland, Corporate, Old Course Hotel, St Andrews, Fife
+John McKinney - Secretary - NFRC Scotland

 Arrived early, ready to go on time, engaged with those attending the event, great feedback from those attending.
 Fantastic addition to our Dinner Dance.

 Chris was great and made my husband's birthday very special with the caricatures for his guests to take home as a keepsake.

 Just wanted to thank you for attending our wedding, everyone loved the caricatures and it went down a treat!
 The guys were so lovely and friendly - thanks for making our guests feel so welcome.
 The only thing we wish is that we had booked them for longer!